 Our top picks either come with internal sirens or can be used with an existing home security system to provide your home with robust protection — or at least the option to wield insights and use them to further protect your home when the time comes.

 Another key element in an outdoor security camera is having options when it comes to cloud storage.
 One of the main reasons you may want an outdoor security camera is to produce evidence in the event someone steals a package from your driveway, front porch, or manages to break into your home.
 So, if you somehow forgot to pay a monthly cloud storage fee or simply didn’t want to pay at all, what kind of buffer does the company provide, and how long will it store any crucial footage during this time?
 These are just a few of the questions we asked, and some companies are certainly better than others in this area.
 But we made sure there was at least some window of opportunity to recoup footage without a bill.

 The ability to store video clips is also important in alarm verification, as false alarms waste time and money.
-“98% of the [alarm] triggering is false, so you want to capture that 2%, and you want to make sure that 2% has a video to verify, and you can send that video to the emergency responders,” said Joe Liu, president of Home8.
+“98% of the [alarm] triggering is false, so you want to capture that 2%, and you want to make sure that 2% has a video to verify, and you can send that video to the emergency responders,” said Joe Liu, president and CEO of Home8.
 “And then you get this prioritized response — meaning that once you have evidence, they have to come out,” Liu said.

 The 3 Best Outdoor Security Cameras

 Most Advanced Technology

 Why we chose it